We all get frustrated; it’s part of the human experience.

-Frustration is an emotion that happens in situations when a person is unable to reach a desired outcome.
+Frustration is an emotion that happens in situations when a person cannot reach a desired outcome.

 Frustrations can be grouped into two separate groups: internal and external.

-- Internal frustrations usually manifest from a sense of disappointment when we cannot have what we want due to a personal or made-up deficiencies.
+- Internal frustrations usually manifest from a sense of disappointment when we cannot have what we want because of a personal or made-up deficiencies.
 Things like lack of confidence, social anxiety, and so on.

 - External frustrations happen when we encounter other people and things that get in the way of our goals.
 Think of all the things you deem as time wasters; these things can be defined as external frustrations.

 It’s absolutely unrealistic to think you can rid yourself of internal and external frustrations.

 They will pop up when you least expect it.

 Life has its difficulties, but we can learn how to cope with our frustrations.

 Use the energy from frustration to reach your goals rather than letting it distract you.